SamanthaHassal/Survey-Design/US election outcome/README.md

 - [ACS data - detail how to get the ACS data.]
 To access the ACS data, you must first go to https://usa.ipums.org/usa/index.shtml and log in / register.
-Then, navigate to "create your custo. data set" in the homepage, or "https://usa.ipums.org/usa-action/variables/group".
+Then, navigate to "create your custom data set" in the homepage, or "https://usa.ipums.org/usa-action/variables/group".
 Then, under "SELECT SAMPLES", only the 2018 ACS data was used.
 Then, the following harmonized variables are chosen: